groue/GRMustache/Guides/rendering_objects.md

 etc.

-Your objects that conform to the `GRMustacheRendering` protocol take full control of their rendering.
+Your objects that conform to the GRMustacheRendering protocol also take full control of their rendering.

 GRMustacheRendering protocol
 ----------------------------